Generic selectors

 Introduction

-It is common for people to have these types of doubts when they come across such passages.
-Although these doubts are not directly related to our salvation, it is interesting to seek answers in the Scriptures.
+It is common for people to have these kinds of questions when encountering such passages.
+Although these doubts are not directly related to our salvation, it is valuable to seek answers in the Scriptures.

-The fact is that we are participating in the great controversy between God and Satan.
-In this battle, our lives are at stake.
-The Scriptures classify God’s people as those who keep His commandments and have the faith of Jesus (Revelation 12:17; 14:12).
-They are also those who will have victory over sin (Revelation 3:21).
+The reality is that we are engaged in the great controversy between God and Satan.
+In this battle, our eternal destiny is at stake.
+The Scriptures describe God’s people as those who keep His commandments and have the faith of Jesus (Revelation 12:17; 14:12).
+They are also those who will overcome sin (Revelation 3:21).

 Winners Will Receive Crowns

 All those who win this battle will receive the honor of becoming kings and priests of God through Jesus.
-Their race or social status does not matter here, and we can find this truth in the following text:
+Their race or social status does not matter, as we can find this truth in the following text:

 May God bless the reader.